rakkatak/essential-test/README.md

 # Example for Essential Accessiblity

-This is a test response for the Full Stack Developer role.
+This project is a test response for the Full Stack Developer role.

 To run, complete the steps below.